-- 1. The website offered for mobile devices (https://m.facebook.com/) is displayed in a WebView.
+- 1. A WebView is used to display the website offered for mobile devices (https://m.facebook.com/).
 Thus, the app only serves as a wrapper around the mobile website.
 However, the different design indicates that the pages are modified by the Android app.
 This is technically possible by injecting JavaScript code into the page.
 Disadvantage is that changes on the mobile website lead to the injected JavaScript code suddenly no longer having the desired effect. - 2.
-The Facebook website is crawled and the content extracted.
+The apps crawl the Facebook website and extract the content.
 The display of the data can therefore be freely designed.
 The disadvantage of this method is its dependence on the HTML structure of the Facebook web pages.
 Even small changes to the website could prevent the content from being extracted.
 Furthermore, requests to the Facebook servers would have to pass through the security precautions on Facebook, for example the presence of any tokens.

-Due to the limitations of the Facebook Graph API and the unstable and inconsistent workarounds, the idea of using Facebook as social network for a hybrid app was neglected.
+Due to the limitations of the Facebook Graph API and the unstable and inconsistent workarounds, the idea of using Facebook as social network for a hybrid app was neglected for this project.